-We have a diverse team of about 20 professional journalist, that live and work in the Netherlands, Munich, Warsaw, and Vienna.
+We have a diverse team of about 20 professional journalists, that live and work in the Netherlands, Munich, Warsaw, and Vienna.

 Merien ten Houten is an entrepreneur in Eindhoven and founder of Innovation Origins.
 As founder of, among others, ilse.nl and nu.nl, he has been working on media and technology for more than 20 years.